JeffDeCola/my-cheat-sheets/software/development/software-architectures/blockchain/mine-zcash-cryptocurrency-windows-nvidia-gpu-pool/README.md

-# MINE ZCASH CRYPTOCURRENCY WINDOWS EVGA GTX1080 CHEAT SHEET
+# MINE ZCASH CRYPTOCURRENCY WINDOWS NVIDIA GPU POOL CHEAT SHEET

-`mine-zcash-cryptocurrency-windows-evga-gtx1080` _will show you how to mine for zcash(ZEC) on the Zcash mainnet on your Windows 10 using your GPU (EVGA GTX1080).
-I will be using open source sw `funakoshiMiner` connected to `Slush Pool` by BitFly._
+`mine-zcash-cryptocurrency-windows-nvidia-gpu-pool` _will show you how to mine for zcash(ZEC) on the Zcash on your Windows 10 using your Nvidia GPU (e.g. EVGA GTX1080).
+I will be using open source software `funakoshiMiner` connected to `SlushPool`._

-This is pool based, meaning the software will not work independently since you would need a full node.
+This is **pool based**, meaning the software will not work independently since you would need a full node.  **The pool keeps the node**.

 Table of Contents,